Olive & June's New Nail Kit Gave Me A Salon-Perfect Pedicure (& I Did It Myself)

 Advertisement

-I'm pretty good at painting my own nails since I usually did them myself pre-quarantine.
-My feet, on the other hand (heh), have always been something I've outsourced to the pros; even at a petite 5'2, there's nothing particularly comfy about scrunching your body into a ball and hunching over to reach your toenails.

-Even as a beauty-loving gal I am, I'm admittedly a bit lazy when it comes to pampering my tootsies — but Olive & June's Pedi System has cut through the noise by giving me everything I need to show my feet some love.
-In addition to being easy (and fun!), nothing brought me more joy than laying out all my pedi products and queuing up the latest episode of The Great British Baking Show.
-The silicone toe separators were a major upgrade from the cheap foam ones I've kept for too long, and the double-ended metal tool were a quick fix to gently push back my cuticles and remove any dirt or product around the nail beds.
-Sealing everything in with the foot serum practically made my feet gleam, and the glossy top coat resulted in polish that looked fresh AF for days.
+I'm pretty good at painting my own nails since I already did them myself quite often pre-quarantine.
+My feet, on the other hand (heh), have always been something I've outsourced to the pros!
+Even as a beauty-loving gal I am, admittedly, a bit lazy when it comes to pampering my tootsies (and do not enjoy hunching over my feet) — but Olive & June's Pedi System cut through the noise by sourcing me everything I need to show my feet some love in one succinct and actually usable kit.
+In addition to being easy (and fun!), nothing brought me more joy than fawning out all the glistening pedi products, queuing up the latest episode of The Great British Baking Show, and jumping right into the doing the damn DIY-pedicure thing.
+The silicone toe separators were a major upgrade from the cheap foam ones I've used (and kept for too long) in the past.
+The double-ended metal tool was a quick fix for gently pushing back my cuticles and effortlessly removing any dirt or product around my nail beds.
+The best part?
+Sealing everything in with the foot serum — it practically made my feet gleam.
+And, the glossy top coat resulted in polish that looked fresh AF for days.
+But, none of this would have been remotely possible without the thoughtfully designed foot stand (aka box) that gave me a salon-quality angle right in my own living room.
+It seriously helped me hit all the right pedicure points without making my body feel like a hunched-over, contorted ball — long story short, my back was saved and my toes looked divine!

 What's the pricing breakdown?

 Similar to The Studio Box, there are three pricing tiers to nab the Pedi System.
 If you're already overflowing with polishes and only require the tools (and Posey), then that'll run you $60.
 From there, it's $70 for the tools plus a top coat and one polish of your choice.
-For the big spenders, you can get the tools, top coat, and six polishes of your choice for $100.
+For the big spenders, you can get the tools, topcoat, and six polishes of your choice for $100.
 While yes, those price points aren't necessarily a casual impulse buy, the quality and quantity of the tools (not to mention the novelty and innovation of the Posey itself, which trust, is a saving grace for your back) are fair for the price.
 "We knew how many tools [the kit] needed to hold, and pedicures are inherently more expensive because more goes into them," Gibson Tuttle explains.
 "I really wanted something where people feel like they’re getting a lot of value."

 With salons in various stages of reopening around the country, just because you can go in for a spa pedi doesn't mean you're necessarily comfortable doing so.
 (Which, understandable!)
 So while Olive & June's foot-care-in-a-box has been over a year in the making, the timing truthfully couldn't be better; "My pedicures make me like my feet," Gibson Tuttle says.
 "It’s exciting to spark joy and confidence.
 You’re giving people the feeling of being put-together and ready during a pretty uncertain time.
 It’s empowering people to feel like they can totally do this on their own."